EAPS Award for Population Studies

 - There are no specific age, career or other criteria for nominees, but candidates should be member of EAPS.

-- Candidates should be nominated by at least five peers who are members of EAPS and who are residing in at least three different countries.
+- Candidates should be nominated by at least three peers who are members of EAPS and who are residing in at least two different countries.
 The Jury may also invite nominations.

 - Nominations should include a short (maximum one page) explanatory statement by the nominators, as well as a curriculum vitae of the nominee.

 - Nominations should be sent to EAPS and will be treated as confidential.

 - Nominations should be received by EAPS at least two months before a European Population Conference takes place.
 The 2020 deadline for this Award is 1 April 2020.

 - The Award is presented at each European Population Conference which is organized every two years.

 - The Council of EAPS is the Jury for the EAPS Award for Population Studies.